 Jessica: I’ll go with capybara because they are unique, and I too am happy to make friends and help in any way I can.

-Header photo: Y2Y’s videography and digital storytelling intern, Lynn Trinh (back) on a physically-distanced field trip in the Columbia Headwaters region with Y2Y’s B.C. and Yukon program director, Candace Batycki
+Header photo: Y2Y’s videography and digital storytelling intern, Lynn Trinh (back) on a physically-distanced field trip in the Upper Columbia region with Y2Y’s B.C. and Yukon program director, Candace Batycki